Moderate Weather Conditions Forecast Countrywide For Today - JMD

 (MENAFN- Jordan News Agency)

-Amman, May 30 (Petra)-- Most places will see moderate temperatures today, Friday, while the Jordan Valley, the Dead Sea, and Aqaba will see comparatively scorching temperatures.
-The westerly winds will be moderately strong and occasionally intense, the Jordan Meteorological Department (JMD) said in its daily update.
+Amman, June 5 (Petra)-- Thursday's temperatures are predicted to be close to normal for this time of year, with most places seeing moderate temperatures and the Jordan Valley, Dead Sea, and Aqaba experiencing high temperatures.
+There will be moderately strong northwesterly to northeasterly winds, the Jordan Meteorological Department (JMD) said in its daily update.

-Amman, May 30 (Petra)-- Most places will see moderate temperatures today, Friday, while the Jordan Valley, the Dead Sea, and Aqaba will see comparatively scorching temperatures.
-The westerly winds will be moderately strong and occasionally intense, the Jordan Meteorological Department (JMD) said in its daily update.
+Amman, June 5 (Petra)-- Thursday's temperatures are predicted to be close to normal for this time of year, with most places seeing moderate temperatures and the Jordan Valley, Dead Sea, and Aqaba experiencing high temperatures.
+There will be moderately strong northwesterly to northeasterly winds, the Jordan Meteorological Department (JMD) said in its daily update.

 Legal Disclaimer: